Helping you free your child of an eating disorder

 • Foods your child now refuses.

 Make part or all of the first visit alone so that you can talk freely and precisely.
 Our children can put on a great show of being well.
-Indeed whenever interviews or questionnaires[xxvi] are used to assess your child for an eating disorder, it is good practice for parents to be included.
-A young adult has a legal right to keep you out, but you are always allowed to write or phone in with your list of symptoms.
+That’s why whenever interviews or questionnaires are used to assess your child, it’s good practice for parents to be included.
+A young adult has a legal right to exclude you, but you’re always allowed to write or phone in with your list of symptoms (more in Chapter 12).

 What you don’t want your child to hear from a doctor

-I’m glad I consulted our doctor alone the first time because it allowed me to describe my child’s moods and behaviours freely.
+I’m glad I consulted our doctor alone the first time, because it allowed me to describe my child’s moods and behaviours freely.

 “My daughter’s issue was that she couldn’t eat.
 She didn’t even think about her weight before people started weighing her and commenting on weight loss.
 After that, every time she learned she’d put on a fraction of a pound, it was extra hard to feed her.
 We had to insist on blind weighing.”